Forming an LLC: Writing and Filing the Articles of Organization

 Once your new LLC's articles of organization are written and signed, they are ready for filing with your state's Secretary of State office (or similar state agency that handles business registration).
 In all states, the filing of the articles of organization requires the payment of a corresponding filing fee, the specific amount of which varies depending upon the state of organization.

 Writing and filing your new LLC's articles of organization is a key step on your business's path to success.
-To ensure that your new business complies with your state's legal requirements at all steps in the LLC formation process -- and give your business the best opportunity to succeed -- consider speaking with a local business organizations attorney.
+To ensure that your new business complies with your state's legal requirements at all steps in the LLC formation process — and give your business the best opportunity to succeed — consider using a reputable DIY business formation service or speaking with a local business organizations attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help